surrsurus/surrsurus.github.io/_posts/2024-03-14-phoenix-typed-forms-pt-2.markdown

 end
 {% endhighlight %}

-If our schema ever changes, we'll never need to change our `changeset/2` function.
-It's always going to be the same.
-Think about a totally different form, like a user form.
-Our changeset is still going to want to pull the fields from the schema and cast data against the fields' types.
-So our first macro is going to be a simple one that injects this behavior into our form modules:
+If our schema ever changes, we'll never need to update our `changeset/2` function.
+It's always going to work for whatever schema is defined, because it's not caring about the individual fields.
+This is a great candidate for a macro.
+We can create a macro that will inject the `changeset/2` function into our form module, and then we can use that macro in all of our form modules.
+This will make our form modules a lot simpler, and we won't have to worry about updating them when our schema changes.
+Here's what our macro will look like:

 {% highlight elixir %}
 # phoenix_typed_form.ex